10 Essentials You Need to Pack for Alaska

 What Else to Pack for Alaska

-- What you pack for Alaska will vary a lot based on the season you visit.
+- Your packing list for Alaska will vary a lot based on the season you visit.
 As I mentioned above, both temperature and precipitation are the big factors that affect what you should pack for Alaska.
 Be sure to check the forecast before your trip so you pack enough layers – and always pack rain gear.
 You’ll be in Alaska thinking “thank you, Valerie!”

 - Don’t want to pack a guidebook?
 Snag a digital copy.
 Lonely Planet offers ebook versions of all their guidebooks, usually at the same price or cheaper.
 Here’s the link for the Alaska ebook; it’s also available for free with a 30-day trial of Kindle Unlimited!

 - Adjust your Alaska packing list based on how long you’re traveling.
 Whether you’re only spending 3 days exploring Anchorage, doing a 7-night Alaska cruise, or a full 10 days in Alaska, add one more top for every two days of travel, and one more pair of trousers for every 3 days.
 Don’t forget extra undergarments and socks!

 Have other questions about this packing list for Alaska or what to pack for Alaska?
 Let me know in the comments or join me in my Alaska Travel Tips Facebook Community!